Dognapping & Dog Theft Statistics To Know In 2026

 Designer Breeds Like Popular Labradoodles Are Sold for Half the Asking Price of a Legitimate Breeder (Paws)

 Certain purebreds and designer breeders are so cute we can’t get enough of them.
 But they are expensive.
-Legitimate breeders invest money, time, and resources to develop their dogs’ best features, including overall health, temperament, and look.
+Legitimate breeders invest money, time, and resources to develop their dogs’ best features, including overall health, temperament, and appearance.
 Not everyone can afford to spend a few grand plus the cost of keeping a dog.

 Be very cautious if you stumble across someone selling any of these breeds and have just one to sell.
-Of course, these criminals are experts at fabricating backstories, but purebred dogs have a long traceable history.
+Of course, these criminals are experts at fabricating backstories, but purebred dogs have a long, traceable history.

 Ask for the original breeder’s contact information.
 Believe it or not, that is your responsibility before buying a stolen pet and perpetuating the problem.

 Sorry for yelling at you, but pet parents who lose their pets to theft need our help.
-Remember also that animal shelters have a great selection of adoring pooches that need homes too.
+Remember also that animal shelters have a great selection of adoring pooches that need homes, too.

 Charges For Stealing a Dog